calipark1213/3340FinalProject/README.md

 This will all help us interpret a line of best fit, and see how far off the data is deviated from the line of best fit. <br/>

+In some cases, if the variability becomes too high, and there does not appear to be a linear relationship, we can use a method called variance stabilizing.
+We essentially transform the model into a different relationship of the data.
+The most common types are ln(y), and √y.
+We do not need to do this in our case because if you observe figures 1.1a and 1.2a, the data follows a linear pattern (with only a couple outliers, however, not sufficient to raise concerns) and there is no need to transform the data.

+In combination with the residual techniques, we can use the hat matrix (H) to help us identify any observations that are influential.
+Larger residuals that exist among the data are most likely going to be influential.
+We can identify these through the diagonals of the hat matrix (H).
+Now we must test for any signs of multicollinearity by calculating the variance inflation factor.
+This is accomplished through R’s built-in `car` library.
+This enables us to use the `VIF` command to compute the variance inflation factor.
+Large variance inflation factors ≥ 10 raises concerns of multicollinearity.
+Fortunately for us, our VIF value was 1.436569 so there is no evidence of multicollinearity in our data.

 ## Results